-A spacecraft in Earth orbit that supports communication over long distances by relaying or reflecting radio signals sent from the ground to other points on the surface.
+A communications satellite is a spacecraft in Earth orbit that supports communication over long distances by relaying or reflecting radio signals sent from the ground to other points on the surface.

 Most early communications satellites, such as Echo, were simply big metal-coated balloons that passively reflected signals from transmitting stations back to the ground.
 Because the signals bounced off in all directions, they could be picked up by any receiving station within sight of the satellite.
 But the capacity of such systems was severely limited by the need for powerful transmitters and large ground antennas.
 SCORE, launched in 1958, was technically an active communications satellite.
 It had a tape recorder that stored messages received while passing over a transmitting ground station, then replayed them when the satellite came within line of sight of a receiving station.
 However, real-time active communications came of age in 1962 when Telstar 1 enabled the first direct TV transmission between the United States, Europe, and Japan.